 Connecticut overhauled its estate, gift and succession (inheritance) tax laws.

-Effective for decedents who die on or after Jan.
+Effective for decedents who died on or after Jan.
 1, 2011, estate tax is levied on estates valued at $2 million or more.
+The estate tax ranges from 7.2% on the amount more than $2 million up to 12% on estates worth more than $10.1 million.

 Where no Connecticut estate or gift tax is due because of the value of the estate, executors still must file Form CT-706 NT, Connecticut Estate Tax Return (for Nontaxable Estates), with the Connecticut probate court.